• Skip to primary navigation

 Dish Origins

-Portakal Salatsi aka Orange Salad is the Turkish name for this dish.
+Portakal Salatasi aka Orange Salad is the Turkish name for this dish.
 Portakal is derived from Portugal.
 What's the connection?
 Well, at one point in time the best oranges came from Portugal.
 Oranges were famous.
 So famous that Arabs changed the name from naranj to porteghal.
 Interestingly enough, the word for orange in Spanish is naranja.
 This word comes from an old Sanskrit term naga ranga.
 Similar words are fascinating!
 By the way... my Puerto Rican friend told me oranges are called chinas in Puerto Rico.

 Orange History